-Capacity licensing is a pricing model that allows customers to purchase data storage based on how much capacity is provisioned on their storage infrastructure.
+Term-capacity licensing is a pricing model that allows customers to purchase data storage based on the raw capacity of their storage infrastructure.
 This model delivers the cost and flexibility benefits of software-only storage without the supply chain, system integration, and support complexity normally associated with this approach.

 By decoupling market-leading software from the underlying hardware, NetApp offers a modern purchasing model that better aligns with how storage is bought and consumed today.
 It balances the flexibility of software-defined storage with the convenience of purpose-built appliances.

-Capacity licensing allows customers to purchase the software they need today and benefit from a “pay as you grow” model to deal with ever-changing data center needs.
+Term-capacity licensing allows customers to purchase the software they need today and benefit from a “pay as you grow” model to deal with their ever-changing data center needs.
 It also passes through hardware at cost, eliminating customers’ need to source, validate, and integrate their own hardware.

-The Element® capacity licensing model delivers flexibility, efficiency, and predictability not accessible through traditional storage purchasing.
+The NetApp® Element® term-capacity licensing model delivers flexibility, efficiency, and predictability that are not available through traditional storage purchasing.
 These purchasing benefits transfer to the customer’s business, especially to the bottom line with large-scale growth.

 - Benefit from licenses that are transferable and not locked to a particular hardware.

-- Pool capacity across your enterprise to eliminate stranded capacity and enable geographic flexibility.
+- Pool capacity across your enterprise to maximize licensing costs and simplify purchasing.

-- Realize the long-term time value of money by delaying the purchase of hardware or software packs until you are ready to utilize each.
+- Realize the long-term time value of money by delaying the purchase of hardware or software packs until you are ready to use them.

-A capacity license can benefit a variety of company environments based on a range of needs.
+A term-capacity license can benefit a variety of company environments, based on a range of needs.
 Purchasing software and hardware independently offers the flexibility that the ever-changing data center demands.

 For companies that are seeking the long-term financial benefits of a cloud infrastructure, term-capacity licensing moves some of the burden of capital expenditures to operating expenditures.
-Because you can push off costs for both hardware and software, you are realizing the time value of money for your company today and reducing unused resources on your books.
+Because you can push off costs for both hardware and software, you realize the time value of money for your company today and reduce unused resources on your books.

-Capacity licensing gives customers better visibility, tracking of utilization, and flexible changes to a cloud infrastructure that needs to shift and expand with the increasing demands of data today.
+Term-capacity licensing gives customers better visibility, usage tracking, and flexible changes to a cloud infrastructure that needs to shift and expand with the increasing demands of data today.